Study Shows Alcohol Boosts THC Levels in Your Blood

-With four states legalizing recreational marijuana and several others considering the possibility, driving while high on pot is becoming a much bigger concern for motorists.
+With 4 states legalizing recreational marijuana and several others considering the possibility, driving while high on pot is becoming a much bigger concern for motorists.

 More Danger Behind the Wheel